 Jeffreys Bay (JBay) is a small unassuming town in the Eastern Cape that has attracted surfers and beach lovers for years.
 This little town will always hold a special place in our hearts because it is one of the places where we fell in love We hope that this introduction to the bay will inspire you to make a trip here soon!

 The town is ~75 km (~47 miles) from the larger Port Elizabeth (PE) city.
 The essence of JBay is like any other coastal town: salty sea breezes, wondrous waves, Blue Flag beaches, caps and flip-flops (in South Africa we call them slops).
-But the biggest allure of the town are some of the world’s best right-hand point breaks.
+But the biggest allure of the town is some of the world’s best right-hand point breaks.
 There is a yearly pro surf competition in July that attracts surfers from around the world to travel to this surfing mecca.
 Previously called the Billabong Pro, the Winterfest now includes mountain biking, trail running and angling.
 Naturally, the sunny summer season attracts surfers and beach lovers as well; making JBay a perfect destination throughout the year.

 The beaches and surf spots